 and responsibilities that would be yours as an entrepreneur,” says Crawford.
 Book Tip: The Secret Life of Money is a good choice because money is often more about emotions, psychology, and spirituality than quantity.”

 101 Ways to Leave the Law

 From barrister to animator and cartoonist extraordinaire.

 From trial lawyer to baker with a chain of locations, classes, and award-winning books.
 Entrepreneur, educator, youth mentor, small business champion, speaker.

 The Cakelove Story

-An insightful, humorous, touching, and wonderful account of discovery from a lawyer turned baker who conquered his “fear of flour.”
+An insightful, humorous, touching, and remarkable account of discovery from a lawyer turned baker who conquered his “fear of flour.”

 Johnson O’Connor Research Foundation